MicrosoftDocs/customer-insights/ci-docs/journeys/double-opt-in-doc.md

 To enable double opt-in:

-1. Go to Settings > Other settings > Feature switches.
+1. Go to **Settings** > **Other settings** > **Feature switches**.
-1. Set the Double Opt-In toggle to On.
+1. Set the **Double Opt-In** toggle to **On**.
-1. Select Save in the upper right corner of the page.
+1. Select **Save** in the upper right corner of the page.

 > [!IMPORTANT]

-Enabling the feature switch does not automatically turn on double opt-in for all form submissions.
+> Enabling the feature switch does not automatically turn on double opt-in for all form submissions.
 It merely enables the capability.
 There is additional setup required to enable double opt-in for the different compliance profiles in the system.

 ## Where is double opt-in configured?

-Unlike Outbound Marketing, where Double opt-in could be configured at a global or form level, Customer Insights – Journeys enables users to configure double opt-in for each compliance profile.
+Unlike Outbound Marketing, where Double opt-in could be configured at a [global](double-opt-in.md) or [form](form-double-opt-in.md) level, Customer Insights – Journeys enables users to configure double opt-in for each [compliance profile](real-time-marketing-compliance-settings.md#compliance-profiles).

 Once you enable double opt-in for a compliance profile, any form that captures consent for the purposes/topics of the compliance profile will automatically have double opt-in enabled for their submissions.